Select a category to see our staff bios.

 Paige Lorimer, DVM, CVA

-Dr Paige is a Colorado native with a love for the outdoors and small town living having grown up in Gunnison.
+Dr. Paige is a Colorado native with a love for the outdoors and small town living having grown up in Gunnison.
 Her path to Steamboat took her thru Colorado Springs and then Fort Collins before finding herself at home in Steamboat in 1995.
 She graduated cum laude with a B.A. from Colorado College in 1990.
 From there she went on to receive her D.V.M. from Colorado State University in 1995, graduating magna cum laude.
 Dr. Paige’s first & only veterinary job was with the now retired Dr. Sam Taliaferro in what we all lovingly know today as Pet Kare Clinic.

 Dr. Paige loves every aspect of her job, from surgery to dentistry to regular wellness exams.
-She has continued her education by becoming certified in acupuncture in 2004.
+She continued her education by becoming certified in acupuncture in 2004.
 Dr. Paige enjoys incorporating alternative medicine into treatment plans and spends a lot of time doing arthritis and pain management for pets.

-I have never imagined being anything other than a veterinarian.
-Pet Kare Clinic was my first job out of vet school 20 years ago and every day I am thankful that I get to do this job and live in such a wonderful place.
+“I have never imagined being anything other than a veterinarian.
+Pet Kare Clinic was my first job out of vet school 27+ years ago and every day I am thankful to do this job and live in such a wonderful place.
 I believe veterinary medicine is an art as much as a science.
-While the majority of my training is in traditional veterinary medicine, I like to practice integrative medicine as much as possible and have 11 years of experience as a certified veterinary acupuncturist.
+While the majority of my training is in traditional veterinary medicine, I like to practice integrative medicine as much as possible and have 18 years of experience as a certified veterinary acupuncturist.
 Our pets are such an important part of our lives and I love seeing that special bond every day.
-My goals are to listen to what you need and help your pet have a very long, happy and healthy life.
+My goals are to listen to what you need and help your pet have a very long, happy and healthy life.”

 Susan Colfer, DVM